Menstuff® has compiled the following information on Racism.

 Results from our study indicate that living in an area characterized by a one standard deviation greater proportion of racist Google searches is associated with an 8.2% increase in the all-cause mortality rate among Blacks.
 This effect estimate amounts to over 30,000 deaths among Blacks annually nationwide.

 Racism doesn't just kill with a bullet to the back, it also kills by a thousand cuts, silently and mostly unnoticed.

 Was it only a year ago that Ta-Nehisi Coates made the

 for Reparations ?

-and then discuss a way to repay them for the massive wrongs that have
+first, and then discuss a way to repay them for the massive

 In the wake of a nationwide backlash against Confederate symbols and President Barack Obamas decision to restore the Native American name of the nations highest mountain, Vocativ used our technology to cross-reference every derogatory term listed in The Racial Slur Database with the 2.2 million official names of locations listed in the U.S. Geological Surveys Geographic Names Information System (GNIS).
 Vocativ tallied and mapped hundreds of places with names that evoke racial oppression and a legacy of hatred.

 Places with derogatory names exist in every state, though the largest clusters are in the West and the South.
 California has at least 159 place names that are offensive to Native Americans, African Americans, Chinese people and Italians.
 The thickest and most diverse cluster of racist place names is in Arizona